stratosphereips/StratosphereLinuxIPS/docs/create_new_module.md

                     daddr = flow['daddr']
                     srcip_obj = ipaddress.ip_address(saddr)
                     dstip_obj = ipaddress.ip_address(daddr)
+                    if srcip_obj != ipaddress.ip_address('0.0.0.0') and dstip_obj != ipaddress.ip_address('0.0.0.0'):
                         if srcip_obj.is_private and dstip_obj.is_private:
                             # on a scale of 0 to 1, how confident you are of this evidence
                             confidence = 0.8
                             # how dangerous is this evidence? info, low, medium, high, critical?
                             threat_level = 'high'
                             # the name of your evidence, you can put any descriptive string here
                             evidence_type = 'ConnectionToLocalDevice'
                             # what is this evidence category according to IDEA categories
                             category = 'Anomaly.Connection'
                             # which ip is the attacker here? the src or the dst?
                             attacker_direction = 'srcip'
                             # what is the ip of the attacker?
                             attacker = saddr
                             # describe the evidence
                             description = f'Detected a connection to a local device {daddr}' timestamp = datetime.datetime.now().strftime('%Y/%m/%d-%H:%M:%S')
                             # the crrent profile is the source ip, this comes in the msg received in the channel
                             profileid = message['profileid']
                             # Profiles are split into timewindows, each timewindow is 1h, this comes in the msg received in the channel
                             twid = message['twid']

                             __database__.setEvidence(evidence_type, attacker_direction, attacker, threat_level,
                                                     confidence, description, timestamp, category, profileid=profileid,
                                                     twid=twid)

             except KeyboardInterrupt:
                 self.shutdown_gracefully()